 (4) The trustee is to ascertain the interest in the scheme of the category A members as at the DB termination day and to apply it in the manner set out in regulation 48.

+[Regulation 25 amended: Gazette 12 Aug 2014 p.
+2890.]

 26. Application of accumulation contributions

 (1) The trustee is to keep an account for each member.